-This method goes in hand with the previous method.
+This method goes in hand with the previous form.

-It goes without saying that you could always rely on your eyes as the first and the easiest measure to figure out if your PCIe slot is bad.
+You could always rely on your eyes as the first and the most straightforward measure to determine if your PCIe slot is bad.

-Since you are going to open up your PC for the above method anyways, it is worth it to look for signs of any visible damage to the slot or to the pins lining the slot.
+Since you will open up your PC for the above method anyways, it is worth looking for signs of any visible damage to the slot or the pins lining it.

-Doing so you may also come across dust accumulated removing which can result in a quick fix for your bad PCIe slot.
+Doing so, you may also come across dust accumulated, which can result in a quick fix for your wrong PCIe slot.

 You should also check if the PCIe card is securely inserted into the slot.
-Sometimes you have to give the expansion card a gentle push to align it with the pins inside the slot.
+Sometimes you must gently push the expansion card to align it with the pins inside the slot.